8 minute read.Last Modified 2022-05-11 14:15 EDT

 - On remote system unlock the dataset(s) using properly constructed

-Uncheck properties when replicating so that the destination dataset will not be encrypted on the remote side and will not require a key to unlock.
+Uncheck properties when replicating so that the destination dataset is not be encrypted on the remote side and does not require a key to unlock.

 - Go to Tasks > Replication Tasks and click ADD.

 - Click ADVANCED REPLICATION CREATION.